The Cat o' Nine Tails

-The Cat o' Nine Tails (Il gatto a nove code) is a 1971 giallo film directed by Dario Argento, adapted from a story by Dardano Sacchetti, Luigi Cozzi, and an uncredited Bryan Edgar Wallace.
-It stars Karl Malden, James Franciscus, and Catherine Spaak.
+The Cat o' Nine Tails (Il gatto a nove code) is a 1971 giallo film directed by Dario Argento, adapted from a story by Argento, Luigi Cozzi, Dardano Sacchetti, and an uncredited Bryan Edgar Wallace.
+It stars James Franciscus, Karl Malden, and Catherine Spaak.

 Although it is the middle entry in Argento's so-called "Animal Trilogy" (along with The Bird with the Crystal Plumage and Four Flies on Grey Velvet), the "cat o' nine tails" does not directly refer to a literal cat, nor to a literal multi-tailed whip; rather, it refers to the number of leads that the protagonists follow in the attempt to solve a murder.

 The film was a commercial success in Italy but not in the rest of Europe.
 However, it was acclaimed in the United States.
 Argento admitted in the book Broken Mirrors, Broken Minds: The Dark Dreams of Dario Argento that he was less than pleased with the film, and has repeatedly cited it as his least favorite of all of his films.

 Plot

-An unknown individual breaks into the Terzi Medical Institute but supposedly takes nothing.
+An unknown individual breaks into the Terzi Medical Institute but seemingly takes nothing.
 One of the Institute doctors, Calabresi, confides to his fiancée, Bianca Merusi, that he knows who broke into the Institute and why.
-He attempts to blackmail the individual, but the thief pushes him in front of an arriving train, killing him.
-A paparazzi photographer captures Calabresi's fall, but not the killer.
+He attempts to blackmail the individual, but the assailant pushes him in front of an arriving train, killing him.
+A paparazzo captures Calabresi's fall, but not the killer.

 Reporter Carlo Giordani has been covering the break-in investigation and writes an article about Calabresi's death, including the photo.
 Franco "Cookie" Arnò, a middle-aged blind man who was once an ace reporter, and his niece Lori visit Carlo after reading the article.
 Franco has a hunch that someone cropped the newspaper photo, and a call to the photographer confirms this.
 However, after they ask the photographer to print the entire picture, someone strangles him to death.
 The killer takes the photo and all the negatives before Carlo, Franco, and Lori arrive.

 Carlo, impressed with Franco, lets him assist his investigation.
 Discussing the case, they observe nine leads: the five remaining Institute scientists (Mombelli, Esson, Casoni, Braun, and director Terzi), Terzi's daughter Anna, Bianca, the original break-in, and the missing photographs.
 They joke that the case resembles a cat o' nine tails and resolve to follow each lead.

-Carlo interviews Anna, who reveals that the institute has been researching "XYY syndrome."
-Their study suggests that people with the XYY chromosome have a "criminal tendency."
-Meanwhile, Franco and Lori meet with Bianca, who provides no additional information, but Lori remarks to Franco that Bianca was nervously fingering a locket as she spoke.
+Carlo interviews Anna, who reveals that the Institute has been researching "XYY syndrome".
+Their study suggests that people with the XYY chromosome have a "criminal tendency".
+Meanwhile, Franco and Lori meet with Bianca, who provides no additional information, but Lori tells Franco that Bianca was nervously fiddling with a locket as she spoke.

-That night, Bianca searches Calabresi's car and finds a note detailing the thief/killer's identity.
+That night, Bianca searches Calabresi's car and finds a note detailing the killer's identity.
 She hides the note in her locket.
 Bianca returns to her apartment, where the killer strangles her.
 The killer searches her but cannot find the note, which is hidden in the locket.